Support us in bringing the unique Balkan culture and history to Minnesota! Let’s celebrate our friendship with art, music and dance!

 Balkanicus Institute for Balkan Art, Culture and History (BIBACH)

-Over the last year we brought to you the twelfth Balkanicus, an exhibition on the power of the civil society and the struggle against the Holocaust in Bulgaria and Dance the Balkan Way, a folk dance workshop and festival in October 2016.
+Over the last year we brought to you the thirteenth annaul Balkanicus concert, an exhibition in 2016 on the power of the civil society and the struggle against the Holocaust in Bulgaria and Dance the Balkan Way, a folk dance workshop and festival in October 2016 and 2017.
 The participants in those events told us we should continue to bring them to Minnesota.
 We are grateful to the volunteers who made this possible and the fine organizations who collaborated with us on these projects as well as the generous grants from MRAC and from you.

 In territory and population, the Balkan Peninsula in the South-East end of Europe is comparable to the Midwest region of the United States.
 It comprises of a dozen countries with distinct languages, traditions and cultures, and with entangled history measured in millennia.
 The economic, strategic, and cultural significance of the region and its complexity are well known.
 The number of the people with Balkan roots in the United States is growing, and the better understanding of their cultures enhances our ability to build the global community.